hainayanda/Impose/README.md

 Imposer.impose(for: Dependency.self, SomeDependency())
 ```

-and then use it in some of your class using property wrapper or using global function
+and then use it in some of your classes using property wrapper or using global function

 ```swift
 class InjectedByPropertyWrapper {